 3. Vacuum thoroughly.
 Vacuuming gets rid of food crumbs and other things that attract silverfish.
 It will also remove their eggs, which can be difficult to see.

 Use your crevice attachment around baseboards, follow by vacuuming soft furnishings, and then clean the remainder of the floor.
-(Find out how to clean your vacuum afterward to get rid of any insect eggs you’ve picked up.)
+(Related: How to Clean Your Vacuum afterward to get rid of any insect eggs you’ve picked up.)

 Following these tips diligently should rid your home of silverfish within two weeks.